 Tracing her hand back to the bottle as she spoke those words I felt truth blossom in my heart like a crocus in springtime.
 “It will take time, but there will be no more room for doubt when faith fills your heart.”I felt terrified to let go of the strangling rope I’d been clinging too, but for the first time, I UNDERSTOOD what faith really was!

 That the choice to let go of my fear and choose Christ WAS faith!

 Somehow I was so sure I had to keep wrestling until I got it all figured out.
 But He had already done that, he was waiting for me to say, ok, I’m letting go, I know that you will catch me.”
-And He has, it is not a perfect journey, I spent a lot of years ingraining doubt and fear into the deepest places of my heart.
-But my little mustard seed of faith is sprouting and in my little daily moments…listening to scripture while I milk the cow, words of thankfulness as I gaze at the wonder of creation, wise words from a godly friend, a book by one of my faith heroes…causes faith to take deeper root.
+And He has, it is not a perfect journey.
+I spent a lot of years ingraining doubt and fear into the deepest places of my heart.
+But my little mustard seed of faith is sprouting.
+In my little daily moments…listening to scripture while I milk the cow, words of thankfulness as I gaze at the wonder of creation, wise words from a godly friend, a book by one of my faith heroes…causes faith to take deeper root.

 And I am so, so eternally grateful!